Willamin/loop/README.md

 # loop

-Reimplements the index in the top level `loop` method
+Reimplements the index in the top level `loop` method, as was remove in https://github.com/crystal-lang/crystal/pull/6026.

 ## Installation